 The bill amends various sections of the Code of West Virginia to establish new offenses and penalties for individuals who flee from law enforcement, particularly focusing on second and third or subsequent offenses.
 It introduces criminal penalties for these offenses and extends the timeframe for considering prior convictions during sentencing.
 Notably, fleeing in a vehicle while under the influence of alcohol or drugs will be treated as a driving under the influence (DUI) offense, impacting both criminal enhancement and licensure.
-The legislation also specifies that convictions for fleeing while impaired will qualify for recidivist sentencing enhancements, leading to harsher penalties, including lifetime revocation of driving licenses for certain offenses.
+The legislation also specifies that convictions for fleeing offenses will qualify for recidivist sentencing enhancements, leading to harsher penalties for repeat offenders, and outlines mandatory sentences for DUI offenses resulting in bodily injury or death, which cannot be suspended or probated.

 Statutes affected: Introduced Version: 61-5-17